Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool creates a mortise and tenon joint between two components.
-This directly and specifically identifies the tool's function, distinguishing it from sibling tools like create_dovetail or create_finger_joint.
+The description clearly states the tool's purpose: 'Create a mortise-and-tenon joint between two boards.'
+It uses a specific verb (create) and resource (mortise-and-tenon joint), which distinguishes it from sibling tools like create_dovetail or create_finger_joint.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.